Mikasa Ackerman: Casting

 Mikasa is voiced by Yui Ishikawa in Japanese, and by Trina Nishimura in the English dub.
-Ishikawa said that Mikasa cares mainly about Eren, and keeps a distance from the rest of the world.
+Ishikawa said that Mikasa cares mainly about Eren, and remains generally aloof from the rest of the world.
 She says that "While she might seem like a character with so few emotional levels, there are actually many feelings that swirl around her heart."
-She did not read the original work of until being told about the audition for the anime.
+She did not read the original work until being told about the audition for the anime.
 Upon reading the Attack on Titan manga, Ishikawa was attracted by the mystery and development of the character.
 Ishikawa wanted the role for the series and was surprised by the popularity she obtained across the years.
-When Mikasa confesses her feelings to Eren in the anime's second season, the actress noted that Eren did not share such response to her, the two still had the chance to become a couple in the future.

-Trina Nishimura learned of the series thanks to her brother who showed her the first episode of the anime and she became charmed by it.
+Trina Nishimura learned of the series from her brother, who showed her the first episode of the anime.
+She was immediately impressed by it.
 Nishimura expressed pressure when auditioning for the role and was surprised by the large popularity it had.
 She often listened to recordings of Ishikawa's work to get experience about the portrayal of Mikasa.
 While recording the series, she avoided reading the manga because it could ruin her work.
 Like Ishikawa, Nishimura enjoyed Mikasa's love confession for being able to provide comfort to Eren in the middle of a dark scene.
 Meanwhile, Nishimura often talked with voice actor director Mike McFarland in regards to her work as she had poor views on her own work.

-With the coming of the final story arc in the anime adaptation, Nishimura was committed to the new developments of her character especially in her reintroduction.
+With the coming of the final story arc in the anime adaptation, Nishimura was committed to the new developments of her character, especially in her reintroduction.
 She befriended Eren's English actor Bryce Papenbrook.
-During recordings of the final season, Nishimura commented that while Mikasa is not known properly for emoting, she noted that she became sad more often which she saw as a major improvement over hear early characterization.
-She commented Mikasa to be put on a dilemma in regards to her devotion to the Military or Eren as a result of major developments in the story but did not want to expand on that.
-The amount of violence coming from the series led to Nishimura's fear of Mikasa being killed every time she had to do recording of the series.
+During recordings of the final season, Nishimura commented that while Mikasa is not well known for emoting, she notably became sad more often—which Nishimura saw as a major improvement over her earlier characterisation.
+She suggested that Mikasa should be made to choose between her devotion to the Military and her love for Eren as a result of major developments in the story, but did not want to expand on that.
+The increasing violence of the series led to Nishimura's fear of Mikasa being killed every time she had to do recording of the series.

 In the live-action film, she is portrayed by Kiko Mizuhara.
-Mizuhara referred to Mikasa as an inspiring character due to her strengh as well as caring due to the love she shows towards Eren.
+Mizuhara referred to Mikasa as an inspiring character due to her strength as well as caring due to the love she shows towards Eren.